na-na-hi/renget/archive/tmd2character_spike.md

 *Equipped Item: Oran Berry* | Heals the user for 10HP.
 1. Oran Berry | Heals the user for 10HP.
 2. Oran Berry | Heals the user for 10HP.
-3. Eᴍᴘᴛʏ | Vacant inventory slot.
+3. Oran Berry | Heals the user for 10HP.
 4. Eᴍᴘᴛʏ | Vacant inventory slot.

 **STORAGE (2 slots)**